forestgrape/coronavirus/index.md

 Outside there is much more air per person than inside:
 * In an indoor room with 3 meters high and each person has a distance of 2 meters to the next, there are 12 cubic meters of air per person.
 * In the most densely populated cities the population density reaches 100'000 person per square kilometer.
 Assuming that only the lower 150 meters of air are mixed, yields an average of (1'000'000 m^2 * 150 m) / 100'000 persons = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->
-* Large areas/entire world: Assuming a mixing of air in the lower 1500 density meters and an average population density of about 15 persons per square kilometer: A density of 15 persons/(1'000'000 * 1500 cubic meters) follows which yields that each person has an average of 100 million cubic meters of air per person.
+* Large areas/entire world: Assuming a mixing of air in the lower 1500 density meters and an average population density of about 15 persons per square kilometer:<br>
+(1'000'000 * 1500 cubic meters)/15 persons  = 100 million cubic meters of air per person.

 #### virion destruction
 - sunlight inactivates virions